-CM-HD – Cells, Molecules and the Basis of Health and Disease
+Cells, Molecules and the Basis of Health & Disease

-Theme 2 brings together multiple disciplines across fundamental and clinical neurosciences, psychiatry, and psychology to understand the mechanisms of and interventions for disorders affecting mind and brain.
-Theme 2 is dedicated to advancing our understanding of the molecular, cellular and functional basis of neurological, neurodevelopmental and psychiatric disorders and the discovery, implementation and evaluation of novel diagnostic tools and therapeutic interventions.
+The NS-MH Theme brings together multiple disciplines across fundamental and clinical neurosciences, psychiatry, and psychology to understand the mechanisms of and interventions for disorders affecting mind and brain.
+The NS-MH Theme is dedicated to advancing our understanding of the molecular, cellular and functional basis of neurological, neurodevelopmental and psychiatric disorders and the discovery, implementation and evaluation of novel diagnostic tools and therapeutic interventions.

 Projects in this theme span developmental, molecular, cellular and systems neuroscience, neuroimaging, bioinformatics, statistical genetics, epidemiology, and experimental and clinical research.
 Students can join world-leading labs on topics as diverse as sensory disorders (including pain), neurodevelopmental disorders (e.g. Autism, Attention Deficit Hyperactivity Disorder), neurodegenerative disorders (e.g. Alzheimer’s Disease), experimental medicine in psychiatry (e.g. Psychosis), clinical trials to improve mental health (e.g. Anxiety, Depression, Eating Disorders), quantitative genetics of risk and resilience, data capture from electronic health records, and the social sciences interface with mental health (e.g. environmental effects such as bullying).